-Notes Sections of uneven flooring were noted to the upper landing.
-Repairs should be anticipated.

-Internal joinery and kitchen fittings

-Repair catego ry 1

 Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.

 The kitchen units are of a modern type and appeared in adequate condition for their age and purpose.

-Chimney breasts and fireplaces
+Chimne y breasts and fireplaces

-Repair catego ry -

-Notes Not applicable.
+Repair category 1

+Notes There is a fireplace within the living room incorporating a wood burning fire which appears flued to roof level via the chimney breast.
+It should be emphasised that flues were not checked, nor appliances tested.

-Internal decorations decorations
+Internal decorations

-Repair catego ry 1
+Repair category 1

-Notes The property appears in fair decorative condition consistent with age (although it is recognised that on taking occupancy home owners may consider redecoration).
+Notes The property appears in fair decorative order although it is recognised that on taking occupancy home owners may consider redecoration.

 Cellars

-Repair category -
+Repair category N/A

 Notes Not applicable.

-Electricity ty
+Electrici ty

 Repair category 2

+Notes The electrical system is on mixed lines and as such we recommend that it be checked and upgraded as necessary by an NICEIC/SELECT registered Electrical Contractor.

+Gas

+Repair category 1